Coveros-Archive/PiKubeCluster/README.md

     kubectl create -f kube-flannel.yaml

-This was quite frustrating since the majority of tutorials and youtube walkthroughs assume that there is already a network layer provided by the cloud provider.
+This was quite frustrating since the majority of tutorials and youtube walk-throughs assume that there is already a network layer provided by the cloud provider.
 In our case, we are our own cloud provider.
 As such we have to provider our own network.